Which school do you want to support?

 Some districts concentrate decision authority in the central office; others devolve power to school leaders.

-Beyond this modest requirement, however, the relationship between school districts and their schools can vary enormously.
+The relationship between school districts and their schools can vary enormously.
 Some districts concentrate decision authority in the central office; others devolve power to school leaders.
-This remains true under LCFF although all school sites are supposed to have some kind of parent advisory group and site-level improvement plan.

 Some school reformers see decentralization or site-level control as a critical strategy for educational improvement.
 Major areas where districts sometimes give sites discretion include:

-As discussed in Lesson 5.5, California’s 1,000+ charter schools operate outside of this system of local governance.
-They receive their charter from a district, county office of education, or the state, but they do not have elected boards or prescribed attendance boundaries and students they must serve.
-They receive public monies but are freed from many of the rules set up in the state’s education code.
-They are accountable for performance and can be closed down by their chartering authority if they don’t meet certain goals or don’t operate in a financially responsible manner.
+As discussed in Lesson 5.5, California’s 1,000+ charter schools operate somewhat outside of this system of local governance.
+Charter schools are authorized by a school district or county office of education, subject to written expectations set out in the charter agreement.
+They are accountable for performance and can be closed by their chartering authority if they don’t meet certain goals or don’t operate in a financially responsible manner.

 Clearly, school districts serve a vital educational role, but they are also economically important as employers and service providers.
 Districts hire teachers, administrators, counselors, aides, and specialists.
 They plan and execute maintenance and upgrades of school facilities.
 They coordinate with city public services on everything from crossing guards to bus routes and schedules.

-The organizational structure and personnel investments of districts can differ a lot; in California the district financial reports on the Ed-Data Partnership website show how school districts allocate resources and allow comparisons.
+The organizational structure and personnel investments of districts can differ a lot.
+School district budgets are public information, but hard to understand in isolation.
+In California the district financial reports on the Ed-Data Partnership website show how school districts allocate resources and allow comparisons.
 But high-level comparisons of staffing structures should be taken with some skepticism.
 Schools involve a lot of part-time roles, from crossing guard to band teacher to web site manager to department chair.
 Those nuances make comparisons wiggly.
 Also, because schools are different sizes, specialist roles like counseling are often shared across campuses.